 Bottom Line

-Chase and Southwest are out with bonus offers to earn 100,000 Rapid Rewards points after you spend $4,000 in the first five months of card membership on any of the Southwest personal credit cards.
+Chase and Southwest are out with bonus offers allowing you to earn 50,000 Rapid Rewards points after you spend $1,000 in the first three months of card membership on any of the Southwest personal credit cards.

 What's more, these big bonuses count toward the 135,000 points needed to earn Southwest's coveted Companion Pass … clearing an easy(ish) path to nearly two years of BOGO flights.